variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ---
 title: 'First Friday: A Night of Art'
-description: 'Be sure to join us this Friday (August 5th) for First Friday: A Night Of Art in Downtown Greeley!
-Look below for information on what is happening and remember that a lot of these shows are up all month!'
+description: 'First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
+Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.'
 image_path: /assets/images/signature-events/first-friday-a-night-of-art.jpg
 header_image_path: 'https://unsplash.it/1400/200/?random'
 weight: 2
 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
-Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries. &nbsp;Join us on August 5 for the next one and check out the information below to see what is happening at each location.
+Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
+Join us on August 5 for the next one and check out the information below to see what is happening at each location.

 ### Atlas Gallery and John Galt Coffee